 Looking at Caldecott (ALSC) the message was crystal clear.
 When evaluating illustrators of color for a medal, only a few will be chosen.

 But not African American women.

-And now it seems women are mostly shut out of the Coretta Scott King medal as well.
+And now it seems those same women are mostly shut out of the Coretta Scott King medal as well.
 This may translate into difficulty in obtaining contracts of substance at major publishers.
 Which then results in fewer books that can be considered.
 In an age of increasing diversity and female empowerment that’s a huge loss to the children we ultimately serve.

 ONE ADDITIONAL NOTE (A digression):

 To be fair, a 2013 analysis performed by Kyra Hicks revealed that women received the CSK Author award more often then men.
 However the numbers are not nearly as skewed (49% vs 44%).
 BUT when you add honor books for authors, the trend toward men winning the majority of all possible awards still holds true in the author category.

 Hicks also noted that in six (6) of the years the John Steptoe New Talent award was available the committee failed to identify any African American (male or female) worthy of recognition for new talent.

 So I’ll paraphrase the questions I posed for the Caldecott Blog post:

 Female African American illustrators across the country are producing beautiful artwork.
 So is this an issue of lack of visibility?
 Do publishers cherry pick who to boost based on trends?
 Are committees swayed by marketing and favor those with “buzz?”
 Or is this a matter of not valuing the range of art female artists create in general?
 Or hiring them to illustrate books that might be awards contenders?
 Is there a built-in bias in our industry that favors men over women content creators?

 And I’ll add another – does the industry tend to devalue the work and content created by people of color in general?